Course outline & essential info

 • You are ski fit and able to ski a full day in any weather, love skiing and are very motivated to improve.

-• You have probably skied one or two weeks a year for the last five years and have taken professional instruction along the way.
+• You have probably skied one or two weeks a year for the last five years or more and have taken professional instruction along the way.

 Other experience & health warning

+No climbing or mountaineering experience is required.
+This is an intensive course with a small group so you do need to be a socialble person to enjoy this course and embrace the shared accommodation option which is obligatory.
+Only ski fit, team players that meet the minimum ski standard are welcomed on the most physically demanding course WMT offers.
 Be realistic about your ski level and don’t hesitate to consult WMT to discuss your suitability for this course BEFORE you book.
-Be assured though that this is not a ski racing, extreme skiing or steep skiing course and all ages are welcome.
-We must state that if you attend and it is clear that you don’t meet the skiing standard or are not ski fit and able to keep up, we do not have the resources to offer 1 to 1 training so you will need to do your own thing.
-It is not possible to dip in and out of each training day if, for example, you sign up but aren’t fit enough to ski a full day or want to join in later in the day.
+This is not a ski racing, extreme skiing or steep skiing course and all ages are welcome but if you attend and you don’t meet the skiing standard or are not ski fit and able to keep up, we do not have the resources to offer 1 to 1 training so you will be free to ski independently.
+It is not possible to dip in and out of each training day to join in when you feel like it.
 This is just not logistically practical.
-If you feel you are an expert skier, you may be frustrated with the pace as we teach/coach those of a lower standard.
-This is also NOT a ski club “safari” or Crystal ski holiday with late starts, lots of coffee stops and faffing.
-This is an intense and fun group experience.
-Only ski fit, team players that meet the minimum ski standard are welcomed on the most physically demanding course WMT offers.
+If you are an expert skier, you may be frustrated with the pace as we teach/coach those of a lower standard.
+This is also NOT a ski “safari” with late starts, lots of coffee stops and faffing.
+This is an intense and fun group experience with a lot of ski time though we always need to remain flexible due to weather, avalanche risks and other factors beyond WMT’s control.